MissaouiChedy/MissaouiChedy.github.io/_posts/2017-04-03-customizing-dynamic-form-tag-helper-generation.md

 Passing the instances of these services to each method involved in the form group rendering process became painful so I refactored it to a regular class with the previous dependencies defined as private fields.

-Then, a new argument `tweakingConfig` argument as been added to the  `FormGroupBuilder.GetFormGroup` method.
+Then, a new argument `tweakingConfig` argument has been added to the  `FormGroupBuilder.GetFormGroup` method.
 This argument is expected to contain the `TweakingConfiguration` object built by the various `tweak` tag helpers used.

 The `tweakingConfig` object is then passed to the private methods responsible for rendering the elements of the form group in order to allow them to take the tweaking configuration into account.